LindseyLouv/pokedex-backend/README.md

 # Pokedex BackEnd

-This application fetches data from PokeApi.co and stores it into a local JSON file to avoid the need to make multiple API calls.
+This application fetches data from PokeApi.co and stores it into a Pokémon database.

 It then gives endpoints to use.